kroma-network/kroma-specs/specs/experimental/validator-system-v2/validator-manager.md

 `noSubmissionCount` is incremented by 1.
 If the validator submits output the next time it is selected as a priority validator, `noSubmissionCount` is reset to 0.
 Otherwise, if the `noSubmissionCount` exceeds `JAIL_THRESHOLD`, the validator is deemed to have failed to fulfill its obligations.
 Accordingly, the validator is sent to jail and removed from the validator tree.
-After `JAIL_PERIOD` has elapsed, the validator can be unjailed by calling `tryUnjail` function on its own and activated if the activation conditions are met.
+After `SOFT_JAIL_PERIOD` has elapsed, the validator can be unjailed by calling `tryUnjail` function on its own and activated if the activation conditions are met.

 ## Entry Point